-George Takei Apologizes For ‘Naughty Gay Grandpa’ Act On The Howard Stern Show
+George Takei Apologizes For ‘Naughty Gay Grandpa’ Act On ‘The Howard Stern Show’

 Takei, 80, famously portrayed Mr. Sulu in the original Star Trek TV series in the late 1960s and later in six movies in the sci-fi franchise.
 One of the latest in an ever-growing list of celebrities accused of sex-related harassment/misconduct and similar tawdry activities, Takei has denied the sexual assault accusations by the other man, insisting that the incident never occurred, and that the accusations left him “shocked and bewildered.”

-In the context of the Harvey Weinstein scandal, as well as the Donald Trump Access Hollywood leaked audio, when Howard Stern asked Takei, a vocal Trump foe, last month if he ever grabbed somebody’s private parts against their will, the Star Trek actor hesitated, laughed, and then said “Some people are kind of skittish, or maybe afraid, and you’re trying to persuade.”
+In the context of the Harvey Weinstein scandal, as well as the Donald Trump Access Hollywood leaked audio, when Howard Stern asked Takei, a vocal Trump foe, last month if he ever grabbed somebody’s private parts against their will, the Star Trek actor hesitated, laughed, and then said, “Some people are kind of skittish, or maybe afraid, and you’re trying to persuade.”

 In addition to noting that the persuasion might have been “more than gentle,” Takei stressed to Stern and co-host Robin Quivers that he never used the employment scenario for romantic advantage (“it didn’t involve power over the other”), and that any encounters occurred at his home rather than in the workplace.